PaulinaPacyna/ODA_Logistic_Regression/README.md

 Files:
  - lars.py - our implementation of the LARS-IRLS algorithm
  - log_regrassion - our implementation of stochastic gradient descent, gradient descent and IRLS algoritms
- - *.py - assessment of build-in regression algorithm
+ - *.py - assessment of build-in regression algorithms